ConductorOne/baton-github/README.md

 # Baton

-Check out [Baton](https://github.com/conductorone/baton) to learn more about
+Check out [Baton](https://github.com/conductorone/baton) to learn more about Baton's mission.

 # Contributing, Support and Issues